forta-network/docs/docs/sharding.md

 # Increasing bot throughput with sharding

-Some detection bots may have difficulty keeping up with the volume of blocks/transactions (either because of the bot's logic, or due to the speed of the blockchain being scanned).
+Some detection bots may have difficulty keeping up with the volume of blocks/transactions/alerts (either because of the bot's logic, or due to the speed of the blockchain being scanned).
 One solution is to use sharding to increase throughput for your detection bot.
-With sharding, you can increase the number of instances of your detection bot and split the blocks/transactions across these instances.
+With sharding, you can increase the number of instances of your detection bot and split the blocks/transactions/alerts across these instances.

-By default, each detection bot is deployed to multiple scan nodes (currently, 3 per each chain being scanned) and each of these 3 bot instances receive **all** of the blocks/transactions for the chain being scanned.
+By default, each detection bot is deployed to multiple scan nodes (currently, 3 per each chain being scanned) and each of these 3 bot instances receive **all** of the blocks/transactions/alerts for the chain being scanned.
 Another way to say this: by default, a detection bot _targets_ 3 instances with only 1 _shard_ per instance.

+Sharding for transactions/blocks is based on the block number; sharding for alerts is based on the alert timestamp.

 ## Enabling sharding